 Respiratory: Flu-like symptoms (10%), pharyngitis (6%), rhinitis (6%), bronchitis (4%), upper respiratory tract infection (3% to 4%)

-<1%, postmarketing, and/or case reports: Abnormal hepatic function tests, angioedema, bullous skin reaction, cough, esophageal ulcer, esophagitis, exacerbation of asthma, gastric ulcer, hypersensitivity reaction, osteonecrosis (primarily of the jaw), Stevens-Johnson syndrome, toxic epidermal necrolysis
+<1%, postmarketing, and/or case reports: Abnormal hepatic function tests, angioedema, bullous skin reaction, cough, esophageal ulcer, esophagitis, exacerbation of asthma, femur fracture, gastric ulcer, hypersensitivity reaction, iritis, ostealgia, osteonecrosis (primarily of the jaw), Stevens-Johnson syndrome, toxic epidermal necrolysis, uveitis

 Concerns related to adverse effects:

 • Bone fractures: Atypical femur fractures have been reported in patients receiving bisphosphonates.
 The fractures include subtrochanteric femur (bone just below the hip joint) and diaphyseal femur (long segment of the thigh bone).
 Some patients experience prodromal pain weeks or months before the fracture occurs.
 It is unclear if bisphosphonate therapy is the cause for these fractures, although the majority of cases have been reported in patients not taking bisphosphonates, and in patients receiving glucocorticoids.
 Patients receiving long-term (>3 to 5 years) therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]); however, benefits of therapy (when used for osteoporosis) generally outweigh absolute risk of AFF within the first 5 years of treatment, especially in patients with high fracture risk (Adler 2016; ES [Eastell 2019]).
 Patients presenting with thigh or groin pain with a history of receiving bisphosphonates should be evaluated for femur fracture.
 Consider interrupting bisphosphonate therapy in patients who develop a femoral shaft fracture; assess for fracture in the contralateral limb.

 • Bone/joint/muscle pain: Infrequently, severe (and occasionally debilitating) bone, joint, and/or muscle pain have been reported during bisphosphonate treatment.
 The onset of pain ranged from a single day to several months.
 Consider discontinuing therapy in patients who experience severe symptoms; symptoms usually resolve upon discontinuation.
 Some patients experienced recurrence when rechallenged with same drug or another bisphosphonate; avoid use in patients with a history of these symptoms in association with bisphosphonate therapy.